MARTIN HARGREAVES:

 Yes, they can each offer something based on their capacities and speciality.
 I navigate between these limitations.
 Institutions are often self-centred and operate internally.
 I think they are becoming aware of that hold and want to change it.
 I offer them a way to do that and they can see that.

-: finding logical correlations amongst seemingly disparate ideas, individuals and contexts.
+Going opposite directions without a crash.
+That’s apohophenic: finding logical correlations amongst seemingly disparate ideas, individuals and contexts.
 Through this approach, I nuance the relationships that at first come across as random.
 A perpetual exploration, weaving these connections into a narrative that adds depth, dimensions and forms.

-, it’s also timescale, it's also temporal.
+When I say I work through scale as a medium, it’s also timescale, it's also temporal.
 This is a choreographic question.

 Works mentioned: